Qiskit/qiskit-ibm-runtime/docs/migrate/migrate-sampler.rst

 1. Problem definition
 ----------------------

-We want to find out the probability (or quasi-probability) distribution associated to a quantum state:
+We want to find the probability (or quasi-probability) distribution associated with a quantum state:

 .. attention::

-    Careful with the measurements!!!
-If you want to use the ``Sampler`` primitive, the circuit **must contain measurements**.
+    Important: If you want to use the ``Sampler`` primitive, the circuit **must contain measurements**.

 .. code-block:: python